Arthur Robinson (cricketer, born 1855)

 Arthur Robinson (22 June 1855 – 24 February 1913) was an English cricketer.
 He played three matches for Gloucestershire in 1878.
 He was the son of Elisha Smith Robinson and the father of Douglas Robinson.
-He joined E. S. & A. Robinson in 1874 and with his brother Edward steered it towards a limited company.
+He joined E. S. & A. Robinson in 1874 and with his brother Edward steered it towards becoming a limited company.
 His priority was always the business over County Cricket.
 In 1874 he made a substantial donation to Marlborough College to enable the building of the cricket pavilion.
 He was the President of the Grateful Society in 1893.